Blargedy/Tefnut/README.md

 ## [The Filament Butler - a manual replacement of the prusa MMU2s](https://github.com/Blargedy/The_Filament_Butler)
 ![cropped_20221014_140138](https://user-images.githubusercontent.com/25805271/224193014-3ce16d77-9508-4749-90c0-f3b431c8cae3.jpg)
-For use in high(ish) temperature printing, where the Prusa MMU2s electronics cannot function, this butler keeps the filaments handy for loading, all without needing to open the dryboxes
+For use in high(ish) temperature printing, where the Prusa MMU2s electronics cannot function, this butler keeps the filaments handy for loading, all without needing to open the dryboxes.
+See the github site for The Filament Butler for instructions and files.

 ## [Drybox Holder for Rubbermaid 1861476 Zylar Container](https://github.com/Blargedy/Tefnut_Filament_Handling/tree/main/Drybox_Holder_for_Rubbermaid_1861476_Zylar_Container)
 ![IMG_4290](https://user-images.githubusercontent.com/25805271/205778030-9f22034d-8bae-4667-ae36-8feab201c78a.jpg)